 This article was published in the Journal of the Society of Trust and Estate Practitioners and discusses why Hong Kong should reinstate Estate and Donation Duties.
 Wealth owners have responsibilities to society, and growing inequality is a reality that we all share a responsibility to address.
 A shorter version of this article was published in the South China Morning post and co-authored with Stefano Mariani of Deacons in Hong Kong.
 See: South China Morning Post Article – Estate Duty and Inequality

 Global Tax Transparency and the Need for Effective Dialogue

 Global moves to tax transparency are a good thing, but not all countries are ready for tax transparency.
 We need to consider how to deal with this as developing countries in particular will suffer under the new Common Reporting Standard and other transparency intitiatives.

 In two parts, these articles appeared in the World Financial Review.

-Available Mid-November 2018 – With a Contribution by Philip Marcovici on How to Choose Trusted Advisors
+Wealth of Wisdom – The Top 50 Questions Wealthy Families Ask – With a Contribution by Philip Marcovici on How to Choose Trusted Advisors – Listen to the Podcast!

 Something Different, But Important: Qigong Meditations